 There were <to be completed> reviewers.
 One of the reviewers, Jari Arkko, was active in the development of the proposal, and formally responsible for the process in the IETF.
 Another reviewer, Dr. Milton Mueller, participated in the IANAPlan list during the development of the proposal.
+The third reviewer, Jean-Jacques Subrenat, reviewed the result as someone who has not participated in the IETF discussion.

 Consistency with RFP requirements of openness and inclusiveness.